akhopaleo/akhopaleo.github.io/_posts/2024-08-28-AGhostlyExperience.md

 ---
-title: A Ghostly Experience
+title: A Ghostly Encounter
 tags: [posts]
 categories: [Personal]
 image:
     path: /assets/img/title_images/baldAssKid.png
     lqip: /assets/img/title_images/baldAssKid.png
     alt: Boo!
-premalink: /:posts/:A Ghostly Experience/
+premalink: /:posts/:A Ghostly Encounter/
 ---
 It was late summer in 2011, I was in eighth grade.
 At that time we were living in an apartment.
 We were on the second floor and on the third floor was a young couple with their three children, all of them were really young, the oldest was in upper kindergarten.
 All the rooms on our floor was occupied by us, except for a room in which the landlord kept their belongings.
 It was a large room, with old almirahs and an assortment of items strewn about haphazardly, it gave off an eerie feeling when it was dark.
 My brother and I used to jokingly scare each other saying that the room was haunted.